huggingface/datasets/docs/source/loading.rst

 Offline
 -------

 Even if you don't have an internet connection, it is still possible to load a dataset.
-As long as you've downloaded a dataset from the Hub or 🤗 Datasets Github repository, it should be cached.
+As long as you've downloaded a dataset from the Hub or 🤗 Datasets Github repository before, it should be cached.
 This means you can reload the dataset from the cache and use it offline.

 If you know you won't have internet access, you can run 🤗 Datasets in full offline mode.
 This saves time because instead of waiting for the Dataset builder download to time out, 🤗 Datasets will look directly in the cache.
 Set the environment variable ``HF_DATASETS_OFFLINE`` to ``1`` to enable full offline mode.